Wednesday, December 19, 2007

 - They eat only plants, mainly grass and constantly are eating every waking moment.

-- Lower jaw is two bones joined by a flexible band that
+- Lower jaw is two bones joined by a flexible band that lets the two halves move separately – gap between the two teeth.

 - They have replacement teeth – when their molars wear out, the molars in the back slide forward into space.
 They produce about 16 molars during their life time.